LGro/reunicorn-website/content/en/roadmap.md

 ### Interoperability {.title .is-4}
 - Investigate and document approaches to build on existing networks of trust
-- Investigate and document how other applications can benefit from the network of trust users build in Coagulate
+- Investigate and document how other applications can benefit from the network of trust users build in Reunicorn
 - Target: Engage with the maintainers of Veilid and one other framework to draft a joint agenda for interoperability

 ### Developer Experience {.title .is-4}